blackyoshi21825/Tesseract-Syntax/README.md

 # Tesseract Language Syntax Highlighting

-This extension provides syntax highlighting for the Tesseract programming language.
+This extension provides syntax highlighting and diagnostic features for the Tesseract programming language.

 ## Features

+### Syntax Highlighting

 Syntax highlighting for:
 - Keywords (let$, func$, class$, if$, etc.) - blue